vnt-github/cs238p/discussions/final_prep/final_2019_spring.md

 saved registers are simply pushed on the stack by the swtch() function, and the pointer to the top of the stack becomes the pointer to the “context” of the scheduler).

+- what does being "EBX is callee saved register" have to do with the alltraps. if interrupted alltraps will push EBX regardless of calle or caller saved.
+- create an ask with and example of P1 and P2 with scheduler and init with scheduler.
+- why? won't the alltraps be called in this case.
+- Is there a possiblity for swtch to be reached without reaching the alltraps from any other path flow? like from scheduler function?

 - 1 a) i.) solved: No, the questions in the questions i could not have figured by reading the source code.
 NEED TO REVISIT LECTURES. ii.) solved: Yes, the answer to the actual question i was able to answer in terms of thinking "what would happen if we don't"
 - 1 b) solved: Yes, was able to answer in terms of thinking "what would happen if we don't".